Lamden/lamden_link_docs/README.md

 ### Overview

 The picture below shows the basic process we are going to walk through to swap from Ethereum to Lamden.
-Basically, we will start in Metamask, we will wrap the Ethereum on Etherscan, migrate it over to Lamden using the Lamden Link, and deposit it in your Lamden wallet.
+Basically, we will start in Metamask, wrap the Ethereum on Etherscan, migrate it over to Lamden using the Lamden Link, and it will finish in your Lamden wallet.
 ![Linkdoc1](./static/Link1.png ':size=1000')

 ### Wrapping your Ethereum (Etherscan)